 When you first start your website or blog is important to optimize it as much as you can so that Google can index it as soon as possible.
-On this guide, I will go through a few of the basic and, in my opinion, most important on-page SEO things that you can do.
-These steps not only will they help you rank but they will also help you understand a bit more about what SEO is all about because we should be honest.
+In this guide, I will go through a few of the basic and, in my opinion, most important on-page SEO things that you can do.
+These steps not only will help you rank but they will also help you understand a bit more about what SEO is all about because we should be honest.
 SEO is not easy.
 It requires a lot of effort and planning before you start seeing results.
 But let’s continue with our tips.

 SEO Tip 1 – The title tag

 Your title tag.
 I will never stop saying that this is the most important part of on-page SEO.
 The reason is simple.
-The title tag is the first thing that Google sees when it crawls your website and also it’s the first thing that will appear on the search engine results page.
+The title tag is the first thing that Google sees when it crawls your website and it’s the first thing that will appear on the search engine results page.
 I have written this article on how to better optimize your title tag.
 Take a look at it 🙂

 SEO tip 2 – Local SEO

 If local searches are important to you, don’t forget to include the name of your city on your title.
 This is a very basic and very important thing to do.
 I mean I would never imagine, a pizzeria without its location name on the title.
-It doesn’t matter if you have the greatest pizza (ok it does) but if you are a new player in your area and don’t include the location, the city name on your title tag, you are missing a lot of clicks from the search results.
+It doesn’t matter if you have the greatest pizza (ok it does) but if you are a new player in your area and don’t include the location, or the city name on your title tag, you are missing a lot of clicks from the search results.